HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 --from-literal='password-<hostname2>'='<base64 encoded username from hostname2>'
 ```

 The secrets consist of the username and password for each environment.
-They can be created for two or more hostnames depending on the number of subscribers.
+Secrets can be created for two or more hostnames depending on the number of subscribers.

 All credentials must be manually Base64 encoded when creating the secrets.

-### Register the subscriber using the REST API
+### Registering the subscriber using the REST API

-1. Use the [RingAPI `POST /auth/login` endpoint](https://opensource.hcltechsw.com/experience-api-documentation/ring-api/#operation/authLogin) on the Publisher to login and get an LTPA token.
+1. Log in and get an LTPA token by using the [RingAPI `POST /auth/login` endpoint](https://opensource.hcltechsw.com/experience-api-documentation/ring-api/#operation/authLogin).

-2. Use the [DAM API `POST /staging/subscriber` endpoint](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/StagingController.create) on the Publisher with the LTPA token from 1. and register the subscriber.
+2. Use the [DAM API `POST /staging/subscriber` endpoint](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/StagingController.create) on the Publisher with the LTPA token from Step 1 and register the subscriber.
 For example:

     ```json
     {
       "targetHost": "<kube-dam-subscriber-host-name>",